NVIDIA/DeepLearningExamples/TensorFlow/Segmentation/VNet/README.md

 # V-Net Medical For Tensorflow

 This repository provides a script and recipe to train the V-Net model to achieve state of the art accuracy, and is tested and maintained by NVIDIA.
+V-Net model for TensorFlow will no longer be available after 04/30/2022, please consider [UNet for 3D image segmentation in TensorFlow](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow/Segmentation/UNet_3D_Medical) or [nnU-Net for PyTorch](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Segmentation/nnUNet) as a substitute for your requirements.

 ## Table of Contents